Gazania: Taxonomic history

 The genus was first formally described by German botanist Joseph Gaertner in the second volume of his major work De Fructibus et Seminibus Plantarum in 1791.
 Gaertner named the genus after Theodorus Gaza, a 15th-century translator of the works of Theophrastus.

-Gazania is a member of the tribe Arctotideae and the subtribe Gorteriinae.
+Gazania is a genus of flowering plants in the family Asteraceae.
+It is a member of the tribe Arctotideae and the subtribe Gorteriinae.
 Within the subtribe it is close to Hirpicium and Gorteria.

 Many of the species of Gazania are hard to distinguish and the number of species assigned to the genus has varied widely from one author to another.
 In 1959, Helmut Roessler published what he considered to be a preliminary revision of Gazania.
-At that time, he recognized 16 species.
+At that time, he recognised 16 species.
 Roessler published some amendments to his treatment in 1973.

 In 2009, a phylogeny of the genus was published.
 It was based on molecular phylogenetic analysis of chloroplast and nuclear DNA sequences.
 In this study, all of Roessler's species except Gazania othonnites were sampled.
 The authors found that eight species were not really separate, but formed a species complex.
 The seven species found to be distinct were G. jurineifolia, G. caespitosa, G. ciliaris, G. tenuifolia, G. heterochaeta, G. schenckii, and G. lichtensteinii.